gepetobio/100-days-of-code/r1-log.md

 ### R1D24
 Today I worked with [@Isaac_Sogunro](https://twitter.com/Isaac_Sogunro) on a VueJS app he is working on.
 We found the bug and he got the app working!
 Hurray!
 I also studied Functional Programming, Transducers.
 And had another pair programming session on a React App.
 I was so tired that I fell asleep and didn't have time to log my progress nor tweet about it.

+### R1D25
+Today I worked with [@artoo_O](https://twitter.com/artoo_O) to get his Simon game working.
+We got there in the end!
+I also studied Functional Programming, Transducer Protocol and I had another pair programming session on a React App.
+I read a bit of You don't know JS.